MZachmann/LightLora_Arduino/README.md

 The `SPI` device is run with no choices for pin assignment, as seems to be typical.

+The LoraUtil object is a LoraReceiver;  it has callbacks for transmit and receive that can easily changed.

 Cautions
 ---
 Interrupt routines in Arduino are finicky and only support some functions.
 Set flags and strings and do very little else in the transmit and receive handlers.